rizwankce/rizwankce/README.md

 ## 📚 Blog

 I occtionally write blog post and you can find all my posts on my personal [blog](https://rizwan.dev/blog/).
-Blog is powered by Gatsby and React.
+Blog is powered by Astro and React.
 You can follow along my blog post via [rss](https://rizwan.dev/rss.xml)
 ###### _yes!
 I know javascript and I prefer writing web apps on JS_

 ## 👯 Colloboration